-In blanking the left out material is scrap whereas in piercing the left out material is a workpiece.
-Both process use the same sort of tooling but only the terminology is different based on what we call as workpiece and scrap.
+In blanking, the left out material is scrap, whereas in piercing, the left out material is a workpiece.
+Both processes use the same sort of tooling, but only the terminology is different based on what we call workpiece and scrap.

 What is the Difference Between Piercing and Punching?